syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 ## Creating a simple table

 Essential Presentation facilitates developers to add tables from scratch.
-The below code snippet demonstrates adding a simple table to a slide:
+The following code example demonstrates adding a simple table to a slide:

 {% highlight c# %}
 [C#]

-//Create instance of PowerPoint presentation
+//Creates instance of PowerPoint presentation

 IPresentation presentation = Presentation.Create();

-//Add slide to the presentation
+//Adds slide to the presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Add table to the slide
+//Adds table to the slide

 ITable table = slide.Shapes.AddTable(2, 2, 100, 120, 300, 200);

-//Retrieve each cell and fill text content to the cell.
+//Retrieves each cell and fill text content to the cell.

 ICell cell = table[0, 0];